chuangcaleb/obsidian-caleb-public/The Greatest Showman Series/Never Enough – Analysis.md

 Stars stolen from the night sky

 - “Taking your breath; stealing your mind.”
 - Something so far out of reach, something so big beyond our strength—but we’ve stolen/overpowered it

 Me me me me me me

 - The verse and pre-chorus has frequency of words about “you” equivalent to frequency of words about “me”.
 In contrast, after that, the song has a 0-to-13 "you"-to-"me" frequency ratio.

-- Interestingly, stealing stars is an action “we” do... but it’s only “for me”.
+- Interestingly, stealing stars is an action “we” do… but it’s only “for me”.

 Barnum & Jenny

 - The background of Jenny: she’s born out of wedlock and people shame her.
 She knows family is worth more than riches, so in this fictional story, she thinks Barnum is offering her just that
 - Jenny herself seems to warn Barnum: riches and fame is never enough if it’s without family
 - While Philip and the theatre critic tell Barnum he’s a fraud—Jenny represents a genuine article, a real, talented singer.
 Funny thing is, the legit talent is an illegitimate child.
 We’re all bruised.

 Barnum & Charity

 - We see Barnum holding his breath, thinking that this Jenny is his ticket to the greatest show.
 But later, he will hold his breath too long, never finding his “enough”.
 - Post-thoughts : Charity was like Jenny: they had a rich inheritance, towers of gold and spotlights.
 But imagine the song as if Charity were the one singing, “All those riches are never enough if they are without you, Barnum.”

 Philip & Anne

 - Philip sets off a dream in Anne, to which she responds by taking his hand.
 Dreams came true for a minute; then upon his parents watching, he let go.
 - Digging deeper, this sequence might be trying to say that even if family was worth more than towers of gold, it’s still never enough to rewrite the stars/change the rules of society… which becomes the debate in the next song.
 - Like Charity and Jenny, Philip also had a rich inheritance, towers of gold and spotlights.
 But imagine the song as if Philip were Jenny, singing: "All those riches are never enough if it is without you, Anne."

 ### The Medium

-- Pop-opera fusion of cultural appropriation and modern re-imagination/adaptation
+- Pop-opera fusion of cultural appropriation and modern re-imagination/adaptation [2024 me here. what did i mean by this LOL]
 - In the story-world: a literal solo performance where Jenny’s authenticity is tested—and proven
 - Chorus of Never Enough has a chord progression similar and reminiscent of The Greatest Show’s and A Million Dreams’ own choruses: these are all songs about _ambition_ and _dreams_

 ### What’s the name about?